master-of-zen/Av1an/README.md

     -w   --workers          Override number of workers.

-    -r   --resume           If encode was stopped/quit resumes encode with saving all progress Resuming automatically skips scenedetection, audio encoding/copy,
+    -r   --resume           If encode was stopped/quit resumes encode with saving all progress.
+                            Resuming automatically skips scenedetection, audio encoding/copy,
-                            spliting, so resuming only possible after actuall encoding is started. temp folder must be presented for resume.
+                            splitting, so resuming only possible after actual encoding is started.
+                            Temp folder must be present to resume.

     --no_check              Skip checking numbers of frames for source and encoded chunks.
                             Needed if framerate changes to avoid console spam.
-                            By default any differences in frames of encoded files will be reported.
+                            By default, any differences in frames of encoded files will be reported.

-    --keep                  Not deleting temprally folders after encode finished.
+    --keep                  Doesn't delete temporary folders after encode has finished.

-    -q --quiet              Do not print tqdm to terminal.
+    -q --quiet              Do not print tqdm to the terminal.

     -log --logging          Path to .log file(By default created in temp folder)

-    --temp                  Set path for temporally folders.
+    --temp                  Set path for the temporary folder.
 Default: .temp

-    -cfg --config           Save/Read config file with encoder, encoder parameters, FFmpeg and audio settings.

-    --mkvmerge              Use mkvmerge for concatenating instead of ffmpeg.
+    --mkvmerge              Use mkvmerge for concatenating instead of FFmpeg.
-                            Use in case when concatenation fails.
+                            Use when concatenation fails.

-    -c  --config            Save config file with given name if doesn't exists.
+    -c  --config            Save/Read config file with encoder, encoder parameters, FFmpeg and audio settings.
-                            Reads config file with that name.
                             Options provided to cli overwrite config values.
-                            All options excepth in/out/vmaf/log/temp/config paths are saved.
+                            All options except in/out/VMAF/log/temp/config paths are saved.

     --webm                  Outputs webm file.
-                            Use only if you're sure source video and audio is compatible.
+                            Use only if you're sure the source video and audio are compatible.

 <h3 align="center">FFmpeg options</h3>